openbaton/docs/docs/tutorial-sipp.md

 When all the VNF Records are done with all of the scripts defined in the lifecycle events, the NFVO will put the state of the VNF Record to ACTIVE and when all the VNF Records are in state ACTIVE, also the Network Service Record will be in state ACTIVE.
 This means that the service is deployed correctly.
 For learning more about the states of a VNF Record please refer to the [VNF Record state documentation][vnfr-states].

-# Addtional information about this scenario
-This section provides you with additional information about the AutoScaling Engine, Configuration Parameters and dependencies between VNFs.

-## AutoScaling

-***TODO***

 ## Configuration Parameters

 Additionally, there are a bundge of parameters which can configure the SIP client to simulate several scenarios such as increasing number of calls, changing the call rates or changing the transport mode.
 These parameters can be changed inside the NSD directly or provided during the launch of the NSD.
 Below you can find the configuration parameters as put in the SIPp NSD, in particular in the SIPp client VNFD.
 Checkout the following overview of all available paramters and the meanings.